biomedicalinformaticsgroup/cadmus/README.md

         - 'evaluation'
             - TP/FP/ABS true positive, false positive or abstract, calculation based on word count, file size, abstract similarity and body unique score.
 - content_text <class 'str'>
     - The "best" representation of full text from the available formats.
 XML, HTML, Plain text and PDF in that order of cleanliness.
-If no full text was found, and the abstract from Medline is available, then the content_text is set to 'ABS:' and the abstract.
+If no full text was found, and the abstract from Medline is available, then the content_text is set to 'ABS:' and the Medline abstract.
 ---

 ## Other Outputs